Do you know that you can create useful automations by connecting your WordPress forms with ChatGPT?

-Yes, it’s fairly easy to connect ChatGPT with your WordPress site.
+Yes, it’s fairly easy to connect ChatGPT with WordPress and add AI to your website.

 You just need a third-party plugin known as Uncanny Automator to create an integration.
-This plugin lets you integrate ChatGPT with some other plugin on your WordPress site, such as a form builder like WPForms.
+This plugin lets you integrate AI with some other plugins on your WordPress site, such as a form builder like WPForms.

 Once you’ve made the connection, there are endless ways in which you can use ChatGPT to assist you in growing your business faster and making processes easier.

 Use the quick links below to navigate easily through this step-by-step tutorial for WordPress ChatGPT integration.

 In This Article